wallarm/product-documentation/docs/user-guides/rules/request-processing.md

 #### hash

-Parses associative data array (`key:value`).
-Can be applied to any part of the request.
+Parses the associative data array (`key:value`), and can be applied to any part of the request.

 Example: